The combination of advancing technologies and COVID-19-related growth in telehealth is creating remarkable opportunities in wound care.

 Chronic wounds, including diabetic ulcers and pressure ulcers, are among the trickier conditions for healthcare providers.
 They can be complicated to treat, especially in the elderly and for those with comorbidities that affect healing.
 Patient compliance is critical to helping a wound heal and prevent infection.

-In March, recognizing the need to ensure patients could access necessary healthcare services, CMS began to relax its rules regarding telehealth for healthcare providers.
+In March, recognizing the need to ensure patients could access necessary medical care, CMS began to relax its rules regarding telehealth for healthcare providers.

 Technology is rapidly evolving in wound care – and the latest tech is ideally suited to support telehealth visits.
 For example, a patient with a diabetic ulcer can snap a photo of their wound with their mobile phone from wherever they are and forward it to their provider.
 Their provider can view the photo and offer feedback on whether they need to visit the clinic for treatment, get a prescription refill or have wound care supplies delivered to their home.